 Red – Beef

 White – Pork

 Just decide which of your cutting boards will be used for meat vs. vegetables and leave it at that!

 Note: Even though you washed your cutting board, it doesn’t necessarily ensure that you got everything disinfected (the ‘bad’ stuff is invisible).

 Note: The tiny grooves in a cutting board caused by the knife provides a potential breeding ground for bacteria that may have resisted your last washing.

-For even more effectiveness (e.g. after cutting poultry), use a paper towel to first wipe the board with vinegar, then use another paper towel to wipe it with hydrogen peroxide.
+What about this one… For even more effectiveness (e.g. after cutting poultry?).
+Wash in sink with hot soapy water (pretty obvious, right?).
+But then use a paper towel to wipe the board with vinegar.
+After that use another paper towel to wipe it with hydrogen peroxide.
 Ordinary 3% peroxide is fine.
 Hydrogen peroxide is a surefire bacteria-killer.